lbaehren/lofarsoft/src/pipeline/docs/sphinx/source/index.rst

-document is split into three sections: :ref:`the first <section-overview>` describes the aims of the framework, the structure of a pipeline, and gives an overview of how the system fits together, as well as information on how to run pre-defined pipelines. :ref:`The second <section-author-guide>` covers how users can use the system to design their own pipelines or pipeline components.
+document is split into three sections: :ref:`the first <section-overview>` describes the aims of the framework, the structure of a pipeline, and gives an overview of how the system fits together, as well as information on how to run pre-defined pipelines. :ref:`The second <section-author-guide>` provides a tutorial introduction to writing pipelines and pipeline components. :ref:`The third
-:ref:`The third <section-developer-reference>` describes the framework codebase in more detail, and is intended primarily for those directly working on the framework, rather than simply developing pipelines. :ref:`The fourth
+<section-developer-reference>` describes the framework codebase in more
+detail, and is intended for pipeline authors who wish to dig a little deeper, as well as those interested in developing the framework itself. :ref:`The fourth
 <section-pipeline-specific>` provides a guide to the imaging pipeline itself.

 .. ifconfig:: todo_include_todos